 Phishing attacks are something that is very common these days.
-While its evident that phishing attacks can have several repercussions, not many are aware in terms of what exactly gets classified as a phishing attack or is termed as phishing.
+While it's evident that phishing attacks can have several repercussions, not many are aware in terms of what exactly gets classified as a phishing attack or is termed as phishing.
+Phishing is usually carried out with an email claiming to be from an official business which it is not, or a website designed to look identical to the real one but it isn't.
+The URL may look like www.amazon.com.abcde.com, which may look like legitimate domain name but in fact, it's not the one everyone trusts.

 Phishing is a fraudulent attempt executed by an intruder to access any sensitive information by disguising as a trustworthy entity.
 In most cases, the user never realizes it to be a phishing attack and hence it becomes easier for an attacker to carry on with the phishing attack.